-Thomas Franklin Waters recorded that when the large lot at the corner of North Main Street and Summer Street was divided after the death of its owner, Dr. Francis Holmes in the 1760’s, mention was made of a house lot that had been staked off at the lower end of the lot on Annable’s Lane (Summer Street).
+Thomas Franklin Waters recorded that when the large lot at the corner of North Main Street and Summer Street was divided after the death of its owner, Dr. Francis Holmes in the 1760s, mention was made of a house lot that had been staked off at the lower end of the lot on Annable’s Lane (Summer Street).
 This is the lot on which the Benjamin Kimball house stands.
-The lot remained in possession of the Holmes heirs, and on June 10, 1803, Sarah Holmes, widow of John, sold it to Benjamin Kimball Jr. Structural evidence suggests Kimball moved an existing early 18th century, 1 1/2 story cape-style house to the lot, and added a full second floor to it.
+The lot remained in possession of the Holmes heirs, and on June 10, 1803, Sarah Holmes, widow of John, sold it to Benjamin Kimball Jr. (172,48).
+Structural evidence suggests Kimball moved an existing early 18th century, 1 1/2 story house to the lot.

-Three months later, Kimball sold the land and house on Sept.
-5, 1803, to Elisha Gould (174:172), the husband of Rebecca Kimball.
+Three months later, Kimball sold the land with a house on it on Sept.
+5, 1803, to Elisha Gould (174:172), (who married Rebecca Kimball, the daughter of Moses Kimball in 1778) for $300.00.
+Dendrochronology tests indicate that it was Elisha Gould who converted the one and a half story Cape or gambrel to its current full two-story height in 1807.
 Gould sold to Daniel Lakeman 8 years later, and after 1836 it stayed in the family of James Staniford, into the 20th Century.

 In his 1905 book Ipswich in the Massachusetts Bay Colony, Thomas Franklin Water wrote about the lot just west of the Old North Burying Ground in Ipswich:

+Nathaniel Caldwell purchased land from Samuel Smith in 1713.
 A Nathaniel Caldwell was born in Ipswich in 1669 and died in 1738.
-He would have constructed this house at the age of 44.
 Thomas Franklin Waters recorded that in 1713 Nathaniel Caldwell conveyed to his son John “my homestead in which I now live” on East St., which he had purchased in 1681.
 The year 1713 is also when Nathaniel Caldwell purchased the lot by the cemetery from Samuel Smith.
 John Caldwell inherited the house by the Old North Burying Ground from his father Nathaniel.
 The administrator of John Caldwell sold the property to Jeremiah Day, May 20, 1793.
-Waters notes that Benjamin Kimball owned it later, apparently briefly.
+Waters notes that Benjamin Kimball owned it later, apparently briefly but did not mention a deed.
 The house could have been moved to the Summer Street lot after Jeremiah Day sold the land to the town in 1799 to extend the Old North Burying Ground to the west.

-This house was Harold Bowen‘s home, and in 1976 he wrote about it in Tales of Olde Ipswich:
+The house at 3 Summer St. was Harold Bowen‘s home, which he wrote about in 1976 in Tales of Olde Ipswich:

 This house is located in the Ipswich Architectural Preservation District and is additionally protected by a preservation agreement between its owners and the Ipswich Historical Commission.
 Protected elements include: